 Politecnico di Milano

-The Politecnico di Milano is one of the most outstanding technical universities in Europe.
-Established 1863, it is the largest school of architecture, design and engineering in Italy, with two main campuses located in Milan, the heart of fashion and design industries, and five more premises around the Lombardy region, in Northern Italy.
-Many important scientists and architects studied and taught here, among them Achille Castiglioni, Gio Ponti, Renzo Piano and Aldo Rossi, both Pritzker Price in 1990 and 1998 respectively, and Giulio Natta, Nobel Prize in Chemistry in 1963.
+Established 1863, Politecnico di Milano is Italy’s largest school of architecture, design and engineering with two main campuses located in Milan and five more premises around the Lombardy region in Northern Italy.
+Many important scientists and architects studied and taught here, among them Achille Castiglioni, Gio Ponti, Renzo Piano and Aldo Rossi, both Pritzker Price in 1990 and 1998 respectively, and Giulio Natta, Nobel Prize Winner in Chemistry in 1963.